MicrosoftDocs/WSL/commandline/WSL/user_support.md

 If you have access to your Linux user account and know your current password, change it using Linux password reset tools that distribution -- most likely `passwd`.

+If that's not an option, depending on the distribution, you may be able to reset your password by resetting the default user.

-If that's not an option, WSL has the concept of a default user.
-This is the user that automatically logs in when you start WSL.
-Since WSL offers the concept of a default user, many distributions have included commands for setting the default user to root without a password.
+WSL offers a default user tag to identify which user account automatically logs in when you start a WSL.
+Since many distributions include commands to set the default user to root and also a root user with no password set, changing the default user to root is a handy tool for things like password reset.

 To see what commands are available for a particular distribution, run `[distro.exe] /?`.